Open Wed–Sun 9am–4pm, plus late on Thur til 8pm. • Get tickets.

 And—of course, because this is Madison Children’s Museum—the whole space is made using local, natural materials in conjunction with largely upcycled materials, objects, and artifacts, and created by MCM staff and artists from the community.

-Support the Wonderground
+How is the Wonderground sustainable?

 The Wonders of the Wonderground

 • The Thicket climbing sculpture – A 23-foot-tall climbing sculpture takes center stage, weaving together natural structural wood elements into a playful new adventure.
-The climber will test kids’ agility, strength, risk assessment, and climbing prowess while increasing their connection to each other as helpers and friends.
+The climber tests kids’ agility, strength, risk assessment, and climbing prowess while increasing their connection to each other as helpers and friends.
 Below the Thicket is an Understory area for additional imaginative play.

 • Cocoon Climber– Even kids too small to clamber up the thicket get their own natural climbing and exploration zone.
 Little kids can build their balance and proprioception along a series of climbable natural tree structures and other obstacles designed to stimulate their senses and practice coordination.